The Most Crucial Tool Regarding Web Security: Backups

 Ideally, backups will be stored far enough away from the website hosting account that in the event of a major disaster, the backups will survive and can be restored onto other hardware.

 Remote backups are one way of getting automated, full system backups done, away from the hosting server.
-They can be integrated with cPanel, JetBackup or DirectAdmin.
+They can be integrated with cPanel Software, JetBackup or DirectAdmin.
 KnownHost’s admin team can lend a hand with these, or other backup approaches!

 Cloud backups are another way of handling backups, though they’re often done using plugins from within applications, such as WordPress.